TrashNetwork-IoT/trashnetwork-web/README.md

 You can execute `start_server.sh`  to start server at port 23000 at backend directly.

+And you can execute `tmux attach -t TrashNetwork` to view the log in real time.

 ## Sync Code to Remote Host

 You can use `sync.sh` to sync your code to remote host.
 This script will sync your code via `rsync`.